 - Group your work into projects or categories to make it easy to navigate.
 Don’t let potential clients get lost in a pile of random work.

-- In some cases you might need to get approval from your past clients to showcase work you did from them.
+- In some cases you might need to get approval from your past clients to showcase work you did for them.

 - Keep your portfolio updated.
 If you have no professional experience, keep creating new art to improve your skill and have new material to add to your gallery.

-Reviews are a proof of your reliability in successfully finishing a job and being able to satisfy your clients.
-As a client, reviews would be the first thing I’d look at when choosing a freelancer to hire.
-While it is much easier to get jobs when you already have some good reviews on your profile, it’s definitely possible to get offers without any reviews at all.
+Reviews are a proof of your successful or unsuccessful job performance and the ability to provide satisfactory results.
+As a client, reviews would be the first thing I’ll look at when choosing a freelancer to hire.
+Though it is much easier to get jobs when you already have some good reviews on your profile, it’s definitely possible to get offers without any reviews at all.
 You just have to make sure that the rest of your profile looks professional and you have some quality work in your portfolio.

-The less reviews you have, the more impact each new one has on your average score, which is why beginning freelancers try their best to always get those 5 stars.
+The less reviews you have the more impact each one has on your average score, which is why beginning freelancers try their best to always get those 5 stars.
 While reviews are very important, don’t let anybody use it to convince you to work for free.

 Normally, if you follow these rules you should be able to get a great review without trouble: